adiletbtrv/Movie-booking-system/README.md

 ---

 ## Project Overview
-Cinema Enterprise Booking is a comprehensive solution for managing movie theater operations.
+Movie Booking System is a comprehensive solution for managing movie theater operations.
 It demonstrates a **Hybrid Architecture** where the same web core serves both online users and terminal kiosks via a native wrapper.

 **Key Highlights:**
 * **Hybrid Platform:** Web version for remote access + **JavaFX Desktop** version for ticket counters.